 Now let’s be fair, pretentious celebrities can be very annoying at the best of times.
 But there’s nothing better than throwing a group of them deep into the jungle and make them do the most horrific things until they reach their breaking point.

 Yes, I know what you are thinking, really! is this show still going?
-But the truth is yes and it is as popular as it ever was.
-Unbelievably I’m a Celebrity, has now been on the TV for eighteen years.
+But the truth is yes and it is as popular as ever.
+By the time the 2021 edition of I’m A Celebrity rolls around, it will their 21st season!

-Plus, for those fans of the show out there, it’s going to be here for another three years as ITV bosses signed the show-up again in February 2020.
+Plus, for those fans of the show out there, it’s going to be around until at least 2023 as ITV bosses signed the show-up again for three more years in February 2020.

 The first series went to air in 2002 and the concept was to get eight celebrities and make them live in a camp in the Australian outback with next to nothing for three weeks.

-Throw into the mix, disgusting bushtucker trails and outrageous challenges that include snakes and even crocodiles and see just how far they will go to get more food for the team.
+Throw into the mix, disgusting trails, and outrageous challenges that include snakes and even crocodiles and see just how far they will go to get more food for the team.
 Will they crack and fall apart, live on tv?

 Betting On I’m A Celebrity

-But when the show starts, what is a good tactic?
+But before you rush off and make your bet, are there any good tactics?
 Well, the celebs get heaps of publicity before the show starts so it is quite easy to gauge who is the publics’ favorite in advance.

 It goes without saying that the earlier you make your selection, the better the odds that are available.
 But beware, this does not always apply, because they may just fall apart in there.
 For instance, Caitlin Jenner was favorite in 2019 – need I say more.